-Pixel book is the latest in Google’s own Chromebook range.
+Writing Pixel book review is really exciting for us, as it was much-awaited and the latest in Google’s own Chromebook range.
 Now, if you are well aware of Chromebooks, you will know that they are extremely cheap and very fast.
 Speed and price come at the expense of functionality and storage, but in our opinion, that tradeoff is well worth it.
 Pixel Book, however, comes in at a hefty $999+.
 Before you turn away, you should know a little more about our chrome pixel review and then ask the question: Is it worth it?

 Google has spent many years perfecting the design and build of their Chromebooks.
 Pixelbook seems to be the pinnacle of this design.
 You may not find a better-looking laptop than this one.
 The casing is brushed aluminum.
 The edges sit flush with the rubber palm rest.
 Everything has been put together expertly.
 The materials are high quality, and the finish of Pixelbook is amazing.

 The design also veers away from the traditional Chromebook and into the world of the half laptop/half tablet device.
 You can have the device sitting as a laptop would, or you can fold the screen and have it be a tablet.
 This enables it to sit with the keyboard on a surface, or you can have the screen and keyboard folded out slightly in a tent formation, which can also stand units end.
 The device is solid enough to be used in any of these ways without compromising it.

 The screen is a good size but could be bigger in the same body (though I am not a Google engineer, so I am sure that the decision was made for a reason).
 The screen does look great and will compare to many of its high-end competitors.